gamedig/node-gamedig/GAMES_LIST.md

 Many Minecraft servers do not respond with players data.

 ### <a name='farmingsimulator'>Farming Simulator
-Farming Simulator 2022 servers need a token (reffered as code in the game).
+Farming Simulator servers need a token (reffered as code in the game).
 It can be obtained at your server's web interface (http://ip:port/settings.html).
-It can be passed to GameDig with the additional option: `token`
+It can be passed to GameDig with the additional option: `token`.
+It does only work for your own server.
 The response includes much information about the server.
 Currently, only the fields about server information (name, map, version, etc.), players and mods are parsed.

 Protocols with Additional Notes